xuri/excelize-doc/en/cell.md

 FIXED                    | Formats a number as text with a fixed number of decimals FLOOR                    | Rounds a number down, toward zero FLOOR.MATH               | Rounds a number down, to the nearest integer or to the nearest multiple of significance FLOOR.PRECISE            | Rounds a number the nearest integer or to the nearest multiple of significance.
-Regardless of the sign of the number, the number is rounded up.
+Regardless of the sign of the number, the number is rounded up
-FORMULATEXT              | Returns the formula at the given reference as text F.TEST                   | Returns the result of an F-test FTEST                    | Returns the result of an F-test FV                       | Returns the future value of an investment
+FORECAST                 | Returns a value along a linear trend FORECAST.LINEAR          | Returns a value along a linear trend FORMULATEXT              | Returns the formula at the given reference as text FREQUENCY                | Returns a frequency distribution as a vertical array F.TEST                   | Returns the result of an F-test FTEST                    | Returns the result of an F-test FV                       | Returns the future value of an investment